Karwega/yolo/explanation.md

     </p>
 * Configure the roles root directory with the command **ansible-galaxy init <i>'role name'</i>** .
 For the required functionality, **git**, **docker**, and **docker-compose** will be our role names.
 So the commands that will be written will be **ansible-galaxy init git**, **ansible-galaxy init docker** and **ansible-galaxy init docker-compose**
 * Run the command `vagrant up` to run up the service, and it should run seamlessly!

+## 7. Orchestration with Kubernetes
+A different directory is needed for this which contains a backend, client and mongodb folder that contain the necessary .yaml files needed for the ochestration such as service.yaml